How SEO Can Make a Big Difference to Your Small BusinessFebruary 28, 2019

 While the internet is proving to be the new frontier when it comes to marketing, there is some nuance to optimizing your online presence.
 The trick is to make your business come up “organically” as an answer to a query that’s related to your field of business.
 In other words, you want your business to be chosen by search engines as a possible solution to a problem or answer to a question.

-For a small business, local SEO makes all the difference in the world.
+For a small business, citation building makes all the difference in the world.
 It is the best way to introduce your small business to people who may be visiting your area.
 The internet allows users to know a lot about a city before visiting.
 People tend to look online for interesting places to shop and eat before visiting.
 Carefully crafted blog posts about your local area that mention your business as a place to frequent when in town is an example of using SEO.

 The more mentions of your business that appear “organically” in what is seemingly unrelated content, the better.
 Search engines use these mentions as a way to rank your authority in a given field of interest.
 The more organically appearing mentions there are of your business, the more search engines will look for your business as a solution to a query.